nmc-cafes/duet-tools/paper.md

 The outputs of the DUET program are saved as 3D or 4D data arrays that are idiosyncratic both in their formatting and content.
 The `calibration` module provides a simplified interface for loading and organizing the DUET outputs into named Python data structures.
 Once outputs are loaded into a `DuetRun` object, users can 'calibrate', or modify, the values corresponding to available fuel parameters, such as loading or moisture, of available fuel types, such as grass or litter.
-The goal of calibration is to shift, stretch, and/or squeeze the magnitudes of fuel parameter values without altering the relative spatial distribution of fuels predicted by DUET.
+The goal of calibration is to shift, stretch, and/or squeeze the magnitudes of fuel parameter values without altering the relative spatial distribution of fuels predicted by DUET \autoref{fig:1}.
 The target values for calibration can be provided as data ranges or as the center and spread of a distribution.
-These calibration methods can be 'mixed and matched' across fuel types and parameters, enhancing the flexibility of surface fuel modeling.
+These calibration methods can be 'mixed and matched' across fuel types and parameters, enhancing the flexibility of surface fuel modeling \autoref{fig:1}.

 # Implementation